Andrew M. Lanouette

 - B.P.A.P.M., Highest Honours, Carleton University (Carleton University Senate Medal for outstanding academic achievement; Arthur Kroeger College Prince Memorial Book Prize for outstanding achievement in Arthur Kroeger College of Public Affairs; Carleton University Faculty Scholarship for high academic achievement; TRG Fletcher Scholarship for being an outstanding student in the Arthur Kroeger College of Public Affairs)

-- Executive Member, Canadian Bar Association, International Law Section
+- Communications Officer, Canadian Bar Association, International Law Section

 - Executive Member-at-Large, Ontario Bar Association, Young Lawyers’ Division East

 - Member, American Bar Association Section on International Law

 - “Canada and the Ambitious Free Trade Agenda: Free Trade Meets Election Politics”, ABA Section of International Law International Trade Committee Newsletter Volume VIII, No. 1 (February 2015)